 The Republicans want to block the state legislative council’s investigation into whether Ms Palin acted improperly when she fired public safety commissioner Walt Monegan this summer.

-Ms Palin denies that she pressured Mr Monegan to fire a state trooper who had gone through a bitter divorce with her sister.
+Ms Palin denies that she pressured Mr Monegan to sack a state trooper who had gone through a bitter divorce with her sister.

 Meanwhile, it has been calculated that if Mr McCain is elected and goes on to win a second term, there is as much as a one-in-four chance that Ms Palin could become president.